Justdjent/darkflow_person/README.md

-# People recognition on video with darkflow
+# People detection on video with darkflow

 Simple script for people detection at video using darkflow library.